Hierarchical Mixture of Finite Mixtures: Discussion

-The use of vectors of NIFPP does not limit to the mixture framework, indeed they can be helpful to face extrapolation problems when multiple populations of species are available.
-To have a glimpse on this, consider two populations of animals composed by different species with unknown proportions.
+The use of vectors of NIFPP is not limited to the mixture framework.
+Indeed, they can be helpful to face extrapolation problems when multiple populations of species are available.
+To have a glimpse of this, consider two populations of animals composed of different species with unknown proportions.
 Given samples from the first and the second populations, extrapolation problems refer to out-of-sample prediction.
 For instance, a typical question is: how many new and distinct species are shared across two additional samples from the populations?
-The seminal work of \cite{Lij(07)} faced extrapolation problems in the simplified framework of a single population, but no results are available in presence of multiple groups.
+The seminal work of \cite{Lij(07)} faced extrapolation problems in the simplified framework of a single population, but no results are available in the presence of multiple groups.
 We think that the use of vectors of NIFPP can help to face the multiple-sample setting, still unexplored in the Bayesian framework.

 \thesection{S\arabic{section}} \thetable{S\arabic{table}} \thefigure{S\arabic{figure}} \theequation{S\arabic{equation}}